TuxedoJS/TuxedoJS/docs/Overview.md

 ***

 ## Next Steps
 Hopefully now you are a little excited about `TuxedoJS` and how you can use it in your apps.
-From here you can head to [getting started](./getting-started) to build a basic Todo app in `Tux`.
-Alternatively, take a look at our deployed [Tux Chat App](TuxedoJS.github.io/TuxChatApp) and [Tux Todo App](TuxedoJS.github.io/TuxTodoApp).
-Lastly, check out our [api documentation](./docs) to get a deep dive with `Tux`.
+From here you can head to [getting started](./getting-started) to build a basic Todo app in `Tuxx`.
+Alternatively, take a look at our deployed [Tuxx Chat App](TuxedoJS.github.io/TuxxChatApp) and [Tuxx Todo App](TuxedoJS.github.io/TuxxTodoApp).
+Lastly, check out our [api documentation](./docs) to get a deep dive with `Tuxx`.